RichardNeverGiveup/Study-Notes/Data Structure and Algorithm/day02 computational complexity.md

 First time we called append we had to copy one element of the list.The second time we copy two element....
 1 + 2 + 3 + 4 + ... + n = n*(n+1)/2.
 So it's O(n2)
 #### Q. How to improve?
-It more efficient if we didn鈥檛 have to access each element of the first list when concatenating the two lists.
+It more efficient if we did not have to access each element of the first list when concatenating the two lists.
 The use of the + operator is what causes Python to access each element of that first list.
 When + is used a new list is created with space for one more element.
 Then all the elements from the old list must be copied to the